breuleux/terminus/doc/roadmap.md

-Ultimately, this is intended to act as a "rich stdout": lightweight enough that anyone can make a correct parser with a bunch of loops and counters, powerful enough to represent any kind of structure, flexible enough to encode structural modifications as afterthoughts, and
+Ultimately, this is intended to act as a "rich stdout": lightweight enough that anyone can make a correct parser with a bunch of loops and counters, powerful enough to represent any kind of structure, flexible enough to encode structural modifications as afterthoughts, and usable just by printing on stdout, as long as there is a compatible terminal on the user end.